-Our primary sources of financing during 2023 were proceeds of \$843.5 million from long-term debt financings and construction revolvers, \$168.9 million from advances on Federal ESPC projects and energy assets, partially offset by repayments of long-term debt totaling \$303.1 million, net payments on our senior secured revolving credit facility of \$43.0 million, and distributions to non-controlling interests of \$21.8 million.
+Our primary sources of financing during 2024 were proceeds of \$643.5 million from energy asset debt financings, \$170.8 million from advances on Federal ESPC projects and energy assets, proceeds from the second lien term loan of \$100.0 million, contributions from non-controlling interest of \$35.4 million, partially offset by repayments of energy asset debt and financing leases totaling \$424.4 million, repayments of long-term corporate debt of \$127.0 million, and payments on the seller's promissory note of \$61.9 million.

-During 2022, we received net proceeds of \$468.5 million from long-term debt financings, \$252.7 million from advances on Federal ESPC projects and energy assets, partially offset by repayments of long-term debt totaling \$161.9 million.
+During 2023, we received net proceeds of \$843.5 million from long-term energy asset debt financings, \$168.9 million from advances on Federal ESPC projects and energy assets, partially offset by repayments of long-term corporate debt of \$155.0 million, repayments of energy asset debt totaling \$148.1 million, and net payments on our senior secured revolving credit facility of \$43.0 million.

-We currently plan additional financings of \$300.0 million to \$350.0 million in 2024 to fund the construction or acquisition of new renewable energy plants as discussed above.
+We currently plan additional financings of \$300.0 million to \$350.0 million in 2025 to fund the construction or acquisition of new renewable energy plants as discussed above.